UW Medicine's IT Services department is looking for an outstanding Identity & Access Analyst to join the team!

 This position provides services as required by a 24/7/365 hospital and clinical environment.
-The environment includes access to and maintenance for UW Medicine workforce of University of Washington managed resources (such as the UW NetID), clinical systems (such as ORCA, Epic, MINDscape, business applications (USD, AMC Domain), reference databases (such as MAP, GMETaBS), and other World Wide Web resources (such as the NPI registry, Washington State License repository).
+The environment includes access to and maintenance for UW Medicine workforce of University of Washington managed resources (such as the UW NetID), clinical systems (such as ORCA, Epic, and MINDscape), business applications (such as SDM and AMC Domain), reference databases (such as MSOW and MedHub), and other internet resources (such as the NPI registry and Washington State License repository).
 The environment is further composed of hundreds of thousands of user and contact records across dozens of systems.

 Activate, maintain, validate and deactivate secure and compliant enterprise end user accounts;

 Maintain enterprise end user and clinical contact information data integrity;

 Analyze, troubleshoot, and support end users and departments regarding centralized repository data, access levels, and account and data lifecycle;

 Design and document enterprise user accounts and clinical contact information workflow to maintain and improve data quality and efficiencies;

 Consult and coordinate with enterprise stakeholders to develop integrate, and adopt process and process changes related to identity, access, and contact information.